-- 3. Turn city water supply on. - 4.
-Tank is full when water flows from tank vent tube beneath coach. - 5.
-Turn off city water supply and disconnect from city water connector. - 6.
+- 5. Turn off city water supply and disconnect from city water connector. - 6.
 Turn Fresh Water Valve to Normal position to use the water pump.
 The Tank Fill position is only for pressure filling the water tank from the city water hose connection.

-Fresh Water Valve in Normal use position (located in water service center)
+Fresh Water Valve in Normal use position (located inside the exterior wash station)